• Skip to primary navigation

 Tweet

-243 Shares
+251 Shares

 Healthy banana oat cookies in a stack

-Calling these "cookies" may be a bit of a stretch, but hear me out.
-Doesn't calling them cookies make it feel more like a treat to eat these healthy little oat nuggets?
-Maybe I'm just simple minded but it tricks me into thinking I'm getting something more decadent than an all out health bomb.
-Buuuttt, since these banana oat cookies are so super duper healthy, you can munch away and have two if you want.
+Maybe I’m just simple minded but it tricks me into thinking I’m getting something more decadent than an all out health bomb.
+Buuuttt, since these banana oat cookies are full of all the things your body craves, you can munch away and have two if you want.
 NBD.
-Not gonna lie, the ability to down more than one without adding lbs. to the booty is a major plus in my book right now. #pregnancyweight
+Not gonna lie, the ability to down more than one without any chagrin is a major plus in my book.

-overhead shot of Healthy banana oat cookies
+overhead shot of banana oat breakfast cookies

 Moving on to banana oat cookies now... this might be one of the all out healthiest recipes I've ever made.
 Period.
 The cast of characters is shown below and only one didn't make the shot (I forgot to include salt, oops).
 Nothing to hide here - its all good stuff!

-One fun thing about this recipe is that you can easily swap out the pecans and cranberries for whatever else fits your fancy.
 As written, these banana oat cookies are naturally vegan, but you can tweak to fit your preferences.
-I made a more decadent version with chocolate chips and coconut awhile back that was absolutely devine.
+I made a more decadent version with chocolate chips and coconut awhile back that was absolutely divine.
 Plug and play with whatever your favorite combos are.

 One thing that's important though is the age of your bananas - it is crucial in this recipe.
 The ones pictured above are a bit misleading because you really want to use banana bread bananas.
 You know, the ones with the brown spots that are more sugary and sweet?
 If you don't use brown bananas, the cookies won't be as sweet unless you add sugar and that defeats the whole purpose of a sugar free recipe.